PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 ''''

-Of course, you often want to test a sequence of conditions and execute code for the first one that’s true.
+Of course, you often want to test a sequence of conditions and execute code for the first one that's true.
 Because of indentation, it would be annoying if you had to put another ``if`` within the ``else`` and indent further.
 Python avoids this problem with the ``elif`` clause, equaling an ``else`` plus an ``if``.
 The general syntax of an ``if`` statement